hansenlin05/CalendarNotebook/README.md

 - As a **user**, I want to be able to quit the notebook.
 - As a **user**, I want all the records to be saved as a local file
 - As a **user**, when I select the quit option from the application menu, I want to be reminded to save my log to file and have the option to do so or not.
-- As a **user**, I want to be able to be reminded to load my log to file and have the option to do so or not when I open the log notebook.
+- As a **user**, I want to be able to be reminded to load my Entry to file and have the option to do so or not when I open the notebook.
 - As a **user**, I want to be able to view all the entries with dates in the notebook.
 - As a **user**, I want to be able to clear all text content I entered if I don't want it.